PROS / The dialogue clarity is good.

 CONS / The sound bar doesn’t get as loud as others and has a thin tonal quality.

 VERDICT / The Sony CT390 is best for people who watch news or other programs where dialogue is most important.

-The Sony HTCT380 has a sleek design.
-It sits flat on your TV stand with the front face angled upward.
-This unique design was most likely conceived so that the sound bar doesn't block your television receiver for the remote, which is a common complaint for sound bar owners.
+The Sony CT390 is a two-driver, 2.1 sound bar system.
+This sound bar has a sleek design; it sits flat on your TV stand with the front face angled upward.
+This unique design was most likely conceived so the system doesn't block your television receiver for the remote, which is a common complaint from sound bar owners.
 This 2.1-channel sound bar also features an additional subwoofer to take care of all the low-end frequencies.

 One of the nice things about the design of the Sony is the display.
 When you change sound modes or adjust the volume, it is displayed by actual words instead of a series of lights or some other mechanism.
 This makes it easy to understand what sound mode you are on and what level the volume and other settings are set at.
 Many other systems have light notifications that are unclear or just plain confusing to understand.
 Sony keeps things simple with the display.

 We tested all of the TV sound bar systems with a handful of different movies and songs.
 Right out of the gate, we noticed the Sony CT390 doesn’t get nearly as loud as the other speakers.
 We had to crank it to almost full volume to reach the same decibel level as other sound bars barely pushing half power.

 As we watched “Star Trek Beyond,” we felt the overall tonal quality was much brighter than other speakers, with overemphasized treble.
 Even with the additional subwoofer to help with low frequencies, this system sounded tinnier than others.